at Colorado State University

 The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act is the landmark federal law that requires colleges and universities to disclose information on security policies and timely, annual information about crime on and around campus.

-The CSU Police Department is required to notify the University community about where public information regarding registered sex offenders can be obtained ("Megan's Law").
+The CSU Police Department is required to notify the University community about where public information regarding registered sex offenders can be obtained (Megan's Law).
 A current listing of sex offenders is available at the Colorado Bureau of Investigation website.

-please contact the CSU Police Department at 970-491-1160.
+For more information on campus crime statistics, contact the CSU Police Department at 970-491-1160.